Higher-Order Interactions and Their Duals Reveal Synergy and Logical Dependence beyond Shannon-Information: Interactions and Their Duals

 From this, it is clear that a term $f(s)$ appears with a minus sign iff $e^{(n)}_{i, 0}$ has been applied an odd number of times.
-Therefore, terms where $s$ contains an odd number of $0$s get a minus sign.
-This can be summarised as:
+Therefore, terms for which $s$ contains an odd number of $0$s receive a minus sign.
+This can be summarised as